 No. Please come dressed comfortably and you may wish to bring a jacket or sweater as some venues may be drafty.

-For further information, please contact Road Shows Coordinator Andrew Moe.
+For further information, please contact Road Show Coordinator Shane McGuire.